MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/copilot-sdk-evaluate-deploy.md

 #customer intent: As a developer, I want to learn how to use the prompt flow SDK so that I can evaluate and deploy a chat app.
 ---

-# Tutorial: Part 3 - Evaluate and deploy a custom chat application with the prompt flow SDK
+# Tutorial: Part 3 - Evaluate a custom chat application with the Azure AI Foundry SDK

 In this tutorial, you use the Azure AI SDK (and other libraries) to  evaluate and deploy the chat app you built in [Part 2 of the tutorial series](copilot-sdk-build-rag.md).
 In this part three, you learn how to: